 Why Accuracy Matters in Drone Mapping

-Tip 1: Plan Your Flight Path with Care
+Tip 1: Plan the Flight Path with Care

-Drone mapping begins before take-off.
-A well-planned flight path ensures consistent coverage, minimal blind spots, and sufficient image overlap for accurate processing.
+Drone mapping begins long before a drone leaves the ground.
+A carefully planned flight path ensures uniform coverage of the site, minimises blind spots, and provides sufficient image overlap for accurate processing.

 Tip 2: Use Ground Control Points for Precision